How to Backtest a cBot¶

 The yellow line will track your cBot balance while the grey line will track its equity.

-We can see that our cBot was doing very well throughout backtesting but still may be some cases that we may want to correct before giving it access to real funds.
+We can see that our cBot was doing well throughout backtesting but there may be some cases that we may want to correct before giving it access to real funds.

 Last but not least, the 'Trade Statistics' tab will display cumulative statistics about all trading actions performed by your cBot.